VSLAM-LAB/Unifying-Visual-SLAM/README.md

 A curated list of resources to help unify and standardize the landscape of Visual SLAM, Structure-from-Motion, datasets, tools, and educational content.
 This page collects links to key projects, foundational papers, tools, and talks.

+This collection was created as an outcome of the RSS 2025 Workshop [Unifying Visual SLAM](https://visual-slam-lab.github.io/unifying-visual-slam/).

-👋 Contributions are welcome!
+👋 **Contributions are welcome!**!
 Feel free to open an issue or submit a pull request to suggest more tools, papers, or resources.

 ---